wormhole-foundation/example-native-token-transfers/evm/README.md

 6. **Mint or Unlock**

-Once a transfer has been successfully verified, the tokens can minted (if the mode is "burning") or unlocked (if the mode is "locking") to the recipient on the destination chain.
+Once a transfer has been successfully verified, the tokens can be minted (if the mode is "burning") or unlocked (if the mode is "locking") to the recipient on the destination chain.
 Note that the source token decimals are bounded betweeen 0 and `TRIMMED_DECIMALS` as enforced in the wire format.
-The transfer amount is untrimmed (scaled-up) if the destination chain token decimals is greater than `TRIMMED_DECIMALS`.
-Once the approriate number of tokens has been minted or unlocked to the recipient, the `TransferRedeemed` event is emitted.
+The transfer amount is untrimmed (scaled-up) if the destination chain token decimals exceed `TRIMMED_DECIMALS`.
+Once the approriate number of tokens have been minted or unlocked to the recipient, the `TransferRedeemed` event is emitted.

 _Events_
 ```solidity